fwolfst/dar-ke/README.md

 ### Basic Game Loops

 Player tries to orient and align herself and the entities in the world around herself, picking up clues and ultimatively finding an end (a beginning) to the story, after which a tiny animation and the credits are shown.
+Player sees the world through ego-perspective.
+Game can be played with one hand.

 ### MVP